okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ## About the Okta Sign-In Widget

-The widget is a JavaScript library that provides a full-featured and customizable sign-in experience that you can use to authenticate web and mobile app users.
+Sign-In Widget is a JavaScript library that provides a full-featured and customizable sign-in experience that you can use to authenticate web and mobile app users.

-Use the widget on the Okta default sign-in page to do the following:
+Use the Sign-In Widget on the Okta default sign-in page to do the following:

 * Start an Okta SSO session
 * Set the Okta [session cookie](/docs/guides/session-cookie/) in the web browser